If you’re looking to get your small business running or sustained, learn how you can use a HELOC for your small business expenses below!

 There’s a better way.

-It’s called Sell & Stay, a sale-leaseback program by EasyKnock, and it allows you to sell your home but keep living in it.
+A sale-leaseback allows you to sell your home but keep living in it.
 It’s not a loan, so you don’t have to put your home on the line to get your equity.
 Also, there’s no need to submit a W2 or even a tax return, so it’s significantly more accessible to small business owners.

-You can keep paying rent until you’re ready to buy back the property or move.
+With a sale-leaseback, you can keep paying rent until you’re ready to buy back the property or move.
 Meanwhile, you can focus on growing your business.
-Contact EasyKnock today to find out how to get started.
 Talk to a financial advisor to decide which solution works best for your needs.